Sarah-Hesham-2022/Sarah-Hesham-2022/README.md

 ### Hi there 👋

-Fresh graduate in Computer Science and Bioinformatics from the Faculty of Computers and Artificial Intelligence at Cairo University.
+Graduate in Computer Science and Bioinformatics from Faculty of Computers and Artificial Intelligence at Cairo University.

 2019 - 2023